 The Group seeks to minimize the effects of these risks by using derivative financial instruments to hedge interest rate fluctuation risk exposure.
-The use of financial derivatives is governed by the Group's policies approved by the board of directors, which provide written principles on interest rate risk, credit risk and the use of financial derivatives.
+The use of financial derivatives is governed by the Group's policies approved by the board of directors, which provide written approved by the board of directors approved by the bprinciples on interest rate risk, credit risk and the use of financial derivatives.
 The Group does not enter into or trade financial instruments, including derivative financial instruments, for speculative purposes.